 - Construction: Modular designs can fit a variety of rooms, while solid, traditional pieces may not fit through some doorways or around tight corners.
 Be sure to look for a wide selection of options, so you will be able to find pieces that fit, look good and function as desired.

 - Bug free: Bringing a piece of furniture in the house also brings in anything living in the upholstery or packaging.
 This can range from paper beetles to bedbugs.
-Even a single negative review could be an indicator of an infestation.

 - Timely delivery: When ordering custom or made-to-order furniture, delivery is not just a matter or shipping times.
 Wait times can be considerable, and a delay at the factory could set an order back weeks, if not months.